 As mentioned above, Tycho had strong philosophical reasons for wanting to believe that the Earth was fixed in space.
-But, above all, he was an excellent observer, and there is little doubt that if he had been able to detect the stellar parallax produced by the Earth's orbital motion around the Sun, he would have given up his preferred view of the cosmos, and accepted the reality that his observations would have forced upon him.
-So the question of why he didn't observe any parallax is of great importance in understanding his failure to accept, and even prove, the validity of the Copernican cosmos.
+But above all he was an outstanding observer, and there is no doubt that if he had been able to detect the stellar parallax produced by the Earth's orbital motion around the Sun, he would have given up his preferred view of the cosmos and accepted the reality his observations would have forced upon him.
+So the question of why he didn't observe any parallax is of great importance in understanding his failure to accept, or even prove, the validity of the Copernican cosmos.

-The answer lies in the fact that the stars are simply unbelievably far away.
-Although Tycho's observations were very accurate, they were, after all, made without the aid of a telescope, and parallaxes of less than about 1/30th of a degree would have been too small too notice.
-As it turns out, this means that he could have only detected stellar parallax if the stars were less than two or three thousand Astronomical Units away (an Astronomical Unit being defined as the approximate radius of the Earth's orbit, which, being the distance that the Earth would be covering during its orbital motion, is the appropriate sort of unit for comparing distances calculated by such measurements).
+The answer lies in the fact that the stars are unbelievably far away.
+Although Tycho's observations were very accurate, they were, after all, made without the aid of a telescope, and parallaxes of less than about 1/30th of a degree would have been too small for him to notice.
+As it turns out this means that he could have only detected stellar parallax if the stars were less than two or three thousand Astronomical Units away (an Astronomical Unit being defined as the approximate radius of the Earth's orbit, which, being the distance that the Earth would be covering during its orbital motion, is the appropriate sort of unit for comparing distances calculated by such measurements).
 As it happens, an Astronomical Unit is a vast distance, nearly 100 million miles, or 150 million kilometers, so the stars would have had to be several hundred billion miles or kilometers away in order for him to not notice their parallax.
-But as vast as these distances are, they pale to complete insignificance in comparison with the actual distance to the stars.
-The very closest stars that we know of are a thousand times further away than the greatest distances that Tycho Brahe could have detected, and most of the stars visible in the night-time sky are tens or hundreds of times further yet.
-So, he didn't detect parallax was that the stars were simply too far away for him to do so.
+But as vast as these distances are, they pale to insignificance in comparison with the actual distance to the stars.
+The very closest stars that we know of are a thousand times further away than the greatest distances that Tycho could have detected, and most of the stars visible in the night-time sky are tens or hundreds of times further yet.
+So the reason he didn't detect stellar parallax was that the stars were simply too far away for him to do so.
 Naked-eye observations are just not accurate enough to detect any change in stellar positions, even though we move nearly 200 million miles across the Solar System, from one side of our orbit to the other.
-In fact, even looking through a telescope with a magnification of hundreds of times, is far too crude a way of measuring stellar positions to detect stellar parallax.
-Even if you take a photograph with a telescope, and put the photograph under a microscope, in the vast majority of cases, the positions of the stars on the photographic plate will appear absolutely unchanging, despite our orbital motion.
-As a result, not only in Tycho's day, but for nearly 250 years after he died, it remained beyond the ability of any astronomer to measure the parallax of any star, and show just how far away the stars were.
+In fact, even looking through a telescope with a magnification of hundreds of times is far too crude a way of measuring stellar positions to detect stellar parallax.
+Even if you take a photograph with a telescope and put the photograph under a microscope, in the vast majority of cases the positions of the stars on the photographic plate will appear absolutely unchanging, despite our orbital motion.
+As a result, not only in Tycho's day, but for nearly 250 years after he died it remained beyond the ability of any astronomer to measure the parallax of any star, and prove just how far away the stars were.
 The distances were just too staggering to imagine, let alone measure.